What do you get when you put a bell pepper and a carrot together with corn niblets, green beans, blueberries and eggplant?

 The Department of Human Development and Family Science (HDFS) honored nine high-achieving students in an induction ceremony of the Kappa Omicron Nu, Omicron Alpha Iota Chapter held on March 31, 2017.
 These Seniors ranked among the best in scholarship, leadership, and research in the department.
 Kappa Omicron Nu recognizes students who use an integrative approach to enhance quality of living and support academic excellence while promoting the ideals of service and leadership.
 Dr. D. Bruce Carter, associate professor and Kappa Omicron Nu advisor, inducted this year’s nominees.

 Discouraged, frightened, alone.
-These feelings are an everyday reality for children of parents with cancer.
+These feelings are an everyday reality for children whose parents have cancer.
 Sometimes what they need most is a friend who understands.
 Camp Kesem aims to be that friend.
 Founded in 2000, the national organization includes 86 chapters of student-run summer camps across the U.S. that support children facing parental diagnosis and parental loss due to cancer.
 It provides a one-week camp experience and a year-round support network of peers fighting the same battle.
 Syracuse University’s chapter was founded in 2012.

 This year, 19 campers experienced Camp Kesem at Syracuse University, thanks to the efforts of approximately 25 student volunteers, including child and family studies major Anna Olson ’19.